Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors: Additional details on the linear regression proposal

-\begin{remark} We note that the spike-and-slab prior \eqref{eq:prior-z} does not exactly imply the conjugate prior \eqref{eq:lin-reg-prior} on $(\beta, \sigma^2)$.
+\begin{remark} The spike-and-slab prior \eqref{eq:prior-z} does not exactly match the conjugate prior \eqref{eq:lin-reg-prior} on $(\beta, \sigma^2)$.
 The only difference lies in the scaling of the variance of the slab in $\pi_\beta(\beta \mid\sigma^{-2})$, which is $\sigma^4 g_1^2$ under \eqref{eq:prior-z}.
-However, the latter parametrisation is not conjugate to the linear regression likelihood and therefore, do not allow $\beta$ and $\sigma^2$ to be integrated out of the marginal posterior for the inclusion indicators $z$.
-Instead, we consider the conjugate prior \eqref{eq:lin-reg-prior} so that sampling from the posterior is as easy as possible. \end{remark}
+However, the latter parameterisation is not conjugate to the linear regression likelihood and therefore, would not give closed-form $\pi^{LR}(z \mid \Y)$. \end{remark}